vertexproject/synapse/docs/synapse/glossary.rst

 Traverse
 --------

-In a :ref:`gloss-graph` or :ref:`gloss-directed-graph`, traversal refers to navigating the data in the graph by pathing along the edges between nodes.
-In a :ref:`gloss-hypergraph`, because there are no edges, navigation between nodes is commonly performed using a :ref:`gloss-pivot`.
+Within Synapse, one of the primary methods for interacting with data in a :ref:`gloss-cortex`.
+Traversal refers to navigating the data by crossing ("walking") a lighweight (light) edge (:ref:`gloss-edge-light`) betweeen nodes.
+Compare with :ref:`gloss-lift`, :ref:`gloss-pivot`, and :ref:`gloss-filter`.

+See :ref:`walk-light-edge` for additional detail.

 .. _gloss-trigger: